Stationary broken parity states in active matter models: Existence of steady asymmetric states for partially coupled systems

-In Section~\ref{sec:deriv} we showed that stationary asymmetric states of Eq.~\eqref{eq:stst_general} that exist for a particular parameter set stay at rest for infinitesimally shifted parameters.
+In Sec.~\ref{sec:deriv} we showed that stationary asymmetric states of Eq.~\eqref{eq:stst_general} that exist for a particular parameter set stay at rest for infinitesimally shifted parameters.
 However, the derivation implicitly assumes that the coupling parameters $\alpha_i$ are nonzero, since otherwise some expressions diverge, see e.g.~Eqs.~\eqref{eq:L_Ldagger} and~\eqref{eq:c_dagger}.
 However, this case is essential since, as already explained, Eq.~\eqref{eq:stst_general} represents a passive model as long as all coupling parameters have the same sign.
 In other words, setting a coupling parameter to zero defines the transition from a passive to an active system.
 Moreover, since steady asymmetric states are a natural feature of passive systems, an understanding of the transition to an active system is crucial.

-We assume, therefore, that one specific coupling parameter is zero, i.e.~$\alpha_k=0$ for some $k$ and $\alpha_i\neq 0$ for all $i\neq k$.
-Note that the dynamics of the corresponding field $u_k$ are uncoupled, i.e.~they are not influenced by the other state variables $u_i$ although the latter do depend on $u_k$.
+We assume, therefore, that one specific coupling parameter is zero, i.e., $\alpha_k=0$ for some $k$ and $\alpha_i\neq 0$ for all $i\neq k$.
+Note that then the dynamics of the corresponding field $u_k$ is uncoupled, i.e., it is not influenced by the other state variables $u_i$ although the latter do depend on $u_k$.
 We call the resulting case a partially coupled system.

-The main difference that occurs in the partially coupled case relates to the linearized equations and the construction of the adjoint zero eigenvector.
+The main difference in the partially coupled case relies on to the linearized equations and the construction of the adjoint zero eigenvector.
 From Eq.~\eqref{eq:Ldxu0} we find that